If you are not already a computer geek, it does not mean that you are stupid — you could have been doing other things instead!

 - Your Adobe Creative Cloud has 100GB of cloud storage included

 - But, usefully, your Microsoft Office 356 subscription, which ISCOM provides for you (so you all have it), includes a 1TB (1024GB) cloud storage solution.
 You can synchronise your computer (or more than one computer) to the cloud.
 You can auto-upload your smartphone media to the cloud.
 You can choose to have some files/directories only in the cloud although you still see these (files or directories) in your computer.

-Offer to INTER1: if, before the end of our fourth lesson together, you show me that you are actively using OneDrive (or another cloud-based synchronisation service) to store and sync your coursework, I will add 2/20 marks to your first test.
+Offer to INTER1: if, before the start of our third lesson together, you show me that you are actively using OneDrive (or another cloud-based synchronisation service) to store and sync your coursework, I will add 2/20 marks to your first test.

 Data backup / sync-ing / version control

 Repeating (sync-ing with cloud storage): If your computer falls into a river, or your home is robbed clean of all your hardware, all your important data should be safe somewhere else

 Version control: For Apple users, a version control application called Time Machine is bundled.
 If, for example, you have an external Time Machine enabled hard drive at home which you plug into your computer in the evenings, incremental backups are periodically undertaken, so that you can revert to previous versions of files or directories.
 This can sometimes be a lifesaver!
 As far as I can tell, Widows does not have an easy-to-use free equivalent, but there are solutions — Google something like “best Windows Time Machine equivalent”.

 Never use obvious passwords.
 Never use the same password periodically.
 Change passwords frequently (or at least sometimes).
 Never send a user ID and password in the same message.
 Never send a password by email.
 Etc.

 I use the open-source Bitwarden to keep track of passwords and this is synced on all my devices — and I find this excellent.
 There are many other good tools and applications for this as well